About the Farm Center

 The Wisconsin Farm Center provides information and support to farmers and their families in order to help grow Wisconsin’s agricultural economy.
 The Center partners with industry groups, government and educational entities, and other stakeholders in the agriculture sector.

-Agricultural Economic Development: Consultants help Wisconsin farmers deal with the critical economic, business and social needs of farm families.
+Agricultural Economic Development: Farm Center staff consultants help Wisconsin farmers deal with the critical economic, business and social needs of farm families.
 Services include financial and business consultation, farm succession planning, conflict mediation and production challenges.

 Organics, Livestock Grazing and Specialty Crops: This program provides information and technical assistance to organic growers and processors.
 In addition, this program works to strengthen farm support services and processing capacity, along with a host of other services.